-- A. On the Guild form used for new membership and for annual renewal of membership, the following options are included so that members can request confidentiality of their photographs or contact information: - 1.
-Photographs:

-"Photographs may be taken during Guild sponsored events.
-Please choose one of the following:

-I agree that photos of me taken during guild events may be used by the Guild.

-I do not want my photo taken or used in any manner and agree to wear a special name tag at all guild functions to let photographers know I do not wish my photograph taken,"
+A. On the Guild form used for new membership and for annual renewal of membership, the following options are included so that members can request confidentiality of their photographs or contact information: Photographs: "Photographs may be taken during Guild sponsored events.
+Please choose one of the following: I agree that photos of me taken during guild events may be used by the Guild.
+I do not want my photo taken or used in any manner and agree to wear a special name tag at all guild functions to let photographers know I do not wish my photograph taken," Yearbook: 2.

-2. Yearbook:

 "Every year the Guild prints a yearbook, which is printed and mailed to members and advertisers.
 The Yearbook includes addresses and contact information.
-Please choose one of the following:

-I agree that the Guild may publish my contact information in the yearbook.

-I do not want the Guild to publish my contact information in the yearbook."
+Please choose one of the following: I agree that the Guild may publish my contact information in the yearbook subject to the following limitations (detail any restrictions) I do not want the Guild to publish my contact information in the yearbook or to disclose it in any other manner."
+3. Special Needs Communication: "If you have special needs and would like to request accommodation, please contact the Membership Chair listed on this form or contact us at info@olympiaweaversquild.org."

-3. Inspection of Books and Records:
+II.
+Requesting and Responding to a Request for Inspection of Books and Records